heroesofcode/xrun/README.md

     <a href="https://github.com/heroesofcode/xrun/blob/main/LICENSE"><img src="https://img.shields.io/github/license/heroesofcode/xrun.svg"></a>
 </p>

-Command Line Tools for macOS.
-With xrun you can run Xcode unit tests faster through the terminal.
+Command-line tools for macOS.
+With xcrun you can run iOS and iPadOS unit tests through the CI terminal with more ease and reading.

+- [x] Shows the tests that were executed most easily.
+- [x] Shows a table with test information.
+- [x] If there is an error, it shows a table with failed tests.
+- [x] Runs in the terminal and CI with an easy command

 ## Installing
 Installing from [crates.io](https://crates.io/) (requires Rust/Cargo):